WreckitHUN/IndustrySimulation/README.md

    ```bash
    pip install -r requirements.txt
    ```
+5. Install Live Server extension in VS Code.
+After that in the FrontEnd folder just run the index.html file.

 Once you've completed these steps, you'll be all set to use the simulation.
+Of course we still need a controlling device such as a PLC or microcontroller.
 The following section will guide you through setting up the project with a `CODESYS` soft PLC.

 ### CODESYS PLC demo